WHEN YOU VISIT

 WHERE SHOULD I PARK?

-S. Stephens : There are two parking lots one with access off Bridge St. and then the other Clovert St.
+St. Stephens: There are two parking lots one with access off Bridge St. and the lower lot of Culvert St.

 WHERE DO MY CHILDREN GO?